GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 All going well, feel like an absolute coffee titan each and every time you pull a shot.

+!>If you have any issues, firstly check the rules on the discord and then open an **#install-help...** for your respective machine.
+Try to make sure you do some research with the use of the powerful search function on discord to search for keywords with images or links etc...

 # 3.0.0 Appendix

 ## 3.0.1 Schematics & Diagrams

-**PLEASE NOTE THE SCHEMATIC DRAWINGS HAVE BEEN DRAWN FLIPPED AND UPSIDE DOWN.
+!>**PLEASE NOTE THE SCHEMATIC DRAWINGS HAVE BEEN DRAWN FLIPPED AND UPSIDE DOWN.
 BLAME GAGGIA.**

 **Schematics:**
 * [GAGGIA Classic Pro **Nano** wiring](https://user-images.githubusercontent.com/53577819/210629004-f423f988-cf88-4fae-8f3f-103a8cfbe7e4.png ':size=350')